 In 1985 the U.K.P.A. was faced with several problems, not least that (shared with the M.P.B.) of impending radical legislation.
 After decisive ballots, in both organisations, the UKPA and MPB joined forces to become the U.K.P.A.(M), a branch of the Transport & General Workers’ Union.

 In November 2000, Annual Conference voted to rename the association the United Kingdom Maritime Pilots’ Association.
-The UKMPA retained the same day to day autonomy as had been the case in its earlier guises but under the umbrella of the T&G (now Unite) rules.
+The UKMPA retained the same day to day autonomy as had been the case in its earlier guises but under the umbrella of the T&GW (now UNITE) rules.
 Today, the UKMPA is based onboard HQS Wellington, London.
-A full-time Unite Officer, currently Ms Jane Jeffery is tasked with addressing UKMPA members’ industrial relations concerns.
+A full-time UNITE Officer, is tasked with addressing UKMPA members’ industrial relations concerns.

-There is regular communication predominantly via email and this web site between the executive committee and each Pilotage District’s locally elected Secretary.
-The Local Secretary is responsible for the dissemination of information to members and feedback to the Chairman and executives .
+There is regular communication predominantly via email and this web site between the executive committee and members.
+Each District’s Local Secretary helps with the dissemination of information to members and feedback to the Chairman and executives .

-The Pilot magazine (edited by a serving pilot) is published quarterly and is the official record of the UKMPA.
+The Pilot magazine (edited by a serving pilot) is published 6 monthly and is the official record of the UKMPA.
 The magazine is distributed to all members, retired members and numerous pilotage organisations globally.